JOIN THE TEAM

 + Music Hall Ushering

 Ushers make it possible for patrons to have a truly enjoyable Music Hall experience by providing a smile, a friendly greeting, accurate directions, or an extra service.
 Usher candidates are reviewed by Cincinnati Arts Association.
-Click here to learn more about how to become a Music Hall usher.
+Click here to learn more about volunteering as an usher.